Ruma: World War I

+World War II

 When World War II began, Ruma was one of the centers of German national minority in Vojvodina.
 In 1942, during the Axis occupation of Syrmia, a unit of the Third Reich's Wehrmacht, known as the Volunteer Company Ruma ES der DM, was formed from local Volksdeutsche volunteers.
 A large number of non-German citizens of Ruma participated in the anti-fascist struggle against Axis occupation.
 In 1944, as a consequence of the war, most members of the German ethnic minority left the town, escaping from Yugoslav partisans and Soviet Red Army.
 Around 1,000 of them remained when the partisans took the town.
 Many of them were shot in November 1944, while survivors were taken to the Svilara concentration camp in Sremska Mitrovica.

-After the war, colonists from various parts of the former Yugoslavia settled this area.
-During the 1990s, about 10,000 refugees from Croatia, Bosnia and Kosovo settled in Ruma as well.
 In 1949 the Union of Pilots of Yugoslavia (Vazduhoplovni Savez Jugoslavije) opened a pilot school, a school for parachute instructors and a school of aircraft modelling in Ruma, all of which were funded by the Airforces of Yugoslavia.
 This led to an impressive International air show held in the center of the town in 1950.

+1990s

+During the 1990s, about 10,000 refugees from Croatia, Bosnia and Kosovo settled in Ruma as well.
+After the war, colonists from various parts of the former Yugoslavia settled this area.